 They can be a good option for families with small children, mostly because they are easy to handle.
 However, small children will need supervision around them, as these small rabbits are easily injured.
 Overall, they are very affectionate with children and adults alike.

 If you’ve never owned a rabbit before, then this is a great place to start.

 Appearance & Varieties

 These rabbits are quite fuzzy.
 Their coat needs to be groomed and brushed to keep it clean and tangle-free, even if the rabbit seems to do an excellent job at keeping their coat clean.
 Adult rabbits often shed in the spring, so they will need to be brushed more during this period.

 Unlike other wooly breeds, these rabbits do not need to be trimmed or clipped.
 Their fur doesn’t continuously grow.
 This makes them relatively low-maintenance, especially for first-time owners.

 These rabbits come in six different color groups.
 These colors include chestnut, chinchilla, opal, and squirrel.
-They can also be black, blue, chocolate, or lilac.
-They can also be white with blue points.
+They can also be black, blue, chocolate, or lilac, or white with blue points.

-How to Take Care of a Jersey Wooly Rabbit
+How to Take Care of a Jersey Wooly:

 However, when they can’t be supervised, an enclosure is a must.
-It should be large enough for the rabbit to stretch out comfortably, though this shouldn’t be large because this is a tiny bunny.
+It should be large enough for the rabbit to stretch out comfortably, though this shouldn’t be large because a Jersey Wooly bunny is tiny.